Hyeong-jin/vscode-transparent-color-theme/README.md

-# Transparent Color Theme
+# HJY Transparent Color Theme

 <img src="images/icon.png" style="height:100px;float:right"></img>

-Experience the ultimate coding environment with the Transparent Color theme.
+Experience the ultimate coding environment with the HJY Transparent Color theme.
 Designed exclusively for macOS, this theme brings the stunning vibrancy background blur of macOS to Visual Studio Code.
 Enjoy a sleek and modern coding experience with translucent backgrounds that seamlessly blend with the rest of